Deep-fried Oreo: History

 Deep-fried Oreos were introduced in 2001 by Charlie Boghosian, also known as "Chicken Charlie" or "The Man Who Fries Everything," a 16-year-old Armenian settled in the United States, at the L.A.
 County Fair.
 Boghosian dipped Oreos in pancake batter, deep fried them, drizzled them with chocolate syrup and served them with powdered sugar.
 "There are many other fried foods at the fair, but I specialize in it.
 I make it my life," Boghosian said about deep-fried food.
 Aside from the deep-fried Oreo, he has also introduced new types of deep-fried food every year in different state fairs.

-Since the debut of the deep-fried Oreo, it has now become very common at carnivals and is a "cult favorite."
+Since the debut of the deep-fried Oreo, it has now become common at carnivals and is a "cult favorite."

 The deep-fried Oreo has become worldwide since its debut in 2002 at the Los Angeles County Fair and Texas State Fair.
 Outside of its birthplace, the United States, the deep-fried Oreo has been available in different countries all over the world, including Australia, Canada, Hong Kong, the Philippines, Singapore, Taiwan, Thailand, the United Arab Emirates, and the United Kingdom.